pwouik/VisuDemo/README.md

 - Currently we're doing : 1 point -> draw 3 points from attractor / keep 1.
 We could potentially compute 3, compute 9, draw 3+9=12, keep 1 randomly - DONE / ~ -30% fps for 4 times the ammount of point.
 For some reasons perf difference differ on computer so extensive testing will be requiered
 - Lower MAX_FUNC_PER_ATTRACTOR in render_attractor.comp (may be irrelevant but get rid of useless memory in each kernel so maybe significant) (currently supports up to 10 function per attractor)
 - shared memory / tilling in SSAO

-## Bugs

-- overwrite matrix option kinda not working at some times for *reasons*

 # VisuDemo